yeselthangarita2017/Classification-of-Disease-in-Tea-Leaves/README.md

-# Classification of Disease in Tea Leaves with Python
+# Disease Classification in Tea Leaves with Python
 This analysis was done as the final project for the [2022 Neuromatch Academy-Deep Learning worlwide summer course](https://deeplearning.neuromatch.io/tutorials/intro.html).

 ## Our Task